 - meetings inside and outside the office, such as site visits, expert opinions, meetings at notaries’ offices, travel time to and waiting times at courts, registries, etc.

 - telephone consultations

-These rates are determined according to the degree of specialisation and/or the experience of the lawyer, generally at a rate of 135 EUR/hour.
+These rates are determined according to the degree of specialisation and/or the experience of the lawyer.

 When determining the fee, account may also be taken of other usual criteria, such as the complexity and importance of the case, the degree of urgency and the result achieved.